Configuring HSRP

 Interface IPv6 address

 HSRP does not add IPv6 link-local addresses to the Unicast Routing Information Base (URIB).
-Link-local addresses have no secondary virtual IP addresses.
+Link-local addresses do not have secondary virtual IP addresses.
+For global unicast addresses, HSRP adds the virtual IPv6 address to the URIB and IPv6.

-HSRP Subnet VIP
+HSRP subnet VIP

 You can configure HSRP subnet VIPs for Cisco Nexus 9508 platform switches with the 9636C-R, 9636C-RX, and 9636Q-R line cards.

-HSRP Authentication
+HSRP authentication

-HSRP Messages
+HSRP messages

-• Hello—The hello message conveys the HSRP priority and state information of the router to other HSRP routers.
+• Hello —The hello message conveys the HSRP priority and state information of the router to other HSRP routers.

-• Coup—When a standby router wants to assume the function of the active router, it sends a coup message.
+• Coup —When a standby router wants to assume the function of the active router, it sends a coup message.

-• Resign—The active router sends this message when it no longer wants to function as the active router.
+• Resign —The active router sends this message when it no longer wants to function as the active router.

 Note